AJMartinezLlanes/medicare-inpatient-rehab-conditions/README.md

 ## Initial Questions

-- What is the most occurrent condition?
+- What is the most occurring condition?
 - What state has the highest number of it?
 What city?
 - Which states has the lowest number of it?
 What city?
 - What about region?